ocaml/dune/doc/foreign-code.rst

 Stub Generation with Dune Ctypes
 ================================

-Beginning in Dune 3.0, it's possible to use the ctypes_ stanza to generate bindings for C libraries without writing any C code.
+Beginning in Dune 3.0, it's possible to use the ctypes_ field to generate bindings for C libraries without writing any C code.

 Note that Dune support for this feature is experimental and is not subject to